Suprafen/Suprafen/README.md

 ### Hi, I'm Ivan!

 I'm an iOS Software Engineer.
-Currently working on a new fitness app.
+Full time at NatWest group.
+In a free time working on a new fitness app.

 A few useful links: